F1 101: What Do You Need to Know About Formula 1?

 The Tom Brady of F1

 Now it’s time to talk about some of the names you’ll hear.
 Again, we’ll just focus on the most common ones.
 First up is Lewis Hamilton, the driver for Mercedes Formula 1 team.
-Each time has two drivers, and their second is Valtteri Bottas.
+Each team has two drivers, and their second is Valtteri Bottas.
 Lewis is the reigning champ, with seven titles under his belt.
 Moving down the line to Red Bull; whose primary driver is Max Verstappen, followed by Sergio “Checo” Perez.

 Max is the current challenger to Lewis, due not only to his talent, but also the technical improvements that Red Bull have made in the last year.
 There are 20 other drivers and ten teams.
 Each team has its own unique car, within the rules of course.
 The best way to learn more about each of the teams and drivers are their social media accounts, but you’ll learn more as you watch.